bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

 ### HOWTO

-For this tutorial I have an HTC Dream with Android WITH EXT2/3 SUPPORT and 8GB SDCard, I use it with :

-You must have HARD SPL and fastboot

-My configuration :

-HTC Dream Orange (SIM locker or not is not a problem, tested) with 8GB
-SDCARD:
+You will need:

+* A laptop with Debian-based Linux (Ubuntu, Debian, Linux Mint, etc.)
+  * Just run it off a [live CD](http://www.ubuntu.com)
+* An HTC Dream/G1 or MyTouch 3G
+* 8GB or larger SDCard
--   2 GB FAT32 for Android
+  * 4GB for Linux, 4GB for Android
--   2 GB EXT3 for app2sd
--   4 GB EXT3 for my real Debian

-Android 1.6(or higher) rooted.

-PC HOST : Linux.

-I have windows also but i mainly did everything on Linux cause it’s eaiser!

-### Create Partition Table

-you can use your phone for this but that will be another guide.

-I use ubuntu 10.04 when i perform this. you can download a copy at [ubuntu](http://www.ubuntu.com "ubuntu") and use the live cd.

-obtain gparted! by using the command
+* An Android 1.6 or higher Custom ROM that supports EXT2/3
+  * only a few older Android versions lack it.
+* USB Debugging Enabled
+* HardSPL and Engineering SPL
+  * gives you `fastboot` support
+* ADB and Fastboot
+  * The easiest way to install them is to use [Minimal ADB](http://forum.xda-developers.com/showthread.php?t=2317790).

+### Partitioning the SDCard

+> It's possible to use Android itself to partition it, but that's another guide...

+obtain `gparted` using:

     sudo apt-get install gparted

 select your sdcard and select it on the top right menu

-3 partitions are needed
+You will need three partitions:

 -   fat32 (android)
 -   ext3 (android apps and stuff if you got app2sd)
 -   ext3 (debian)

+For example, an 8GB SDCard would be partitioned like this:

+-   2 GB FAT32 for Android
+-   2 GB EXT3 for app2sd
+-   4 GB EXT3 for my real Debian

+After creating the partitions, make sure to record their names, found in `gparted`'s top-right corner (ex. `/dev/sdb1`, `/dev/sdc6`).

+Keep your SDCard plugged in.

-### Installing the base of Debian
+### Generate the Debian Root Filesystem with `debootstrap`

-Don’t remove your SD card just yet from your Linux PC. there’s still work that needed to be done

-goto your terminal and type:

-    mount /dev/sdb2 /mnt
-    debootstrap --verbose --arch armel --foreign lenny /mnt http://ftp.debian.org/debian sync
-    umount /mnt

-sb2 being the SDcard location (in gparted top right corner would tell you)

-when that’s all done you would now need to reboot into your phone and we can now finish the base install from there. those of you who we used to “adb shell” go ahead and use it will be easer to type with.
+We will use `debootstrap` to install all the necessary system packages to an image, which you will flash onto the G1.

+   mkdir debdroid
+   sudo /usr/sbin/debootstrap --foreign --arch armel squeeze debdroid/ http://http.debian.net/debian

+### Copy `debootstrap` to the SDCard

+We now need to copy the system image to the G1.
+Change `/dev/sdb3` to the EXT3 partition for Debian on your SDCard (The names were previously obtained from GParted).

+   mount /dev/sdb3 /mnt/memory   # change correct device
+   sudo cp -pfr debdroid/* /mnt/memory/ umount /mnt/memory

+### `debootstrap` Second Stage

+Now reboot into your G1, and connect it to the computer to begin the second phase of installation.
+Make sure **USB Debugging** is enabled, and your phone is recognized by ADB.

-mounting the debian partition:
+Mount the debian EXT3 partition:

+    adb shell
     mkdir /data/mnt
     mount -t ext3 /dev/block/mmcblk0p3 /data/mnt

-now your debian partition should be mounted to file system at /data/mnt
+Now your debian partition should be mounted to file system at `/data/mnt`

-next step is to type this into the android term:
+Next, we will chroot into the debian partition to start the second stage of installation.
+This will take about 25 minutes, so be patient and keep your phone charged.
+Remember, silence is golden.

     export PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:$PATH
     export TERM=linux